otrv4/otrv4/otrv4.md

      that it is equal to the one just calculated.
 If it is not, ignore the Non-Interactive-Auth message.
 8. At this point, the non-interactive DAKE is complete for Bob:
-   * He should immediately receives a data message that advertises the new public keys from Alice:
+   * He should immediately receive a data message that advertises the new public keys from Alice:
      * Follows what is defined in the [When you receive a Data Message](#when-you-receive-a-data-message) section.
 Note that he will perform a new DH ratchet at this point.